Jameel McClain

-Jameel Lashawn McClain (born July 25, 1985) is a former American football linebacker who is currently the Director of Player Engagement for the Baltimore Ravens.
+Jameel Lashawn McClain (born July 25, 1985) is an American former professional football linebacker who is currently the director of player engagement for the Baltimore Ravens.
 After playing college football for Syracuse University, he was signed by the Ravens as an undrafted free agent in 2008.
 He was also a member of the New York Giants.

-Early years
+Early life

-McClain was born in Philadelphia, Pennsylvania to a Barbara Flood and Ralph McClain and has three siblings.
+McClain was born in Philadelphia, Pennsylvania to a Barbara Flood and Ralph McClain and has five siblings.
 Jameel was raised by his mother and spent many nights in Philadelphia's salvation Army.
 At the age of 14 his aunt and uncle took him in permanently providing him and his siblings with a better education and future.

 Before football, Jameel was an aspiring boxer during his grade school years, training at the city gym and competing in Gold Glove competitions.
 Jameel attended George Washington High School in Philadelphia where he recorded 230 tackles, 22 sacks, 8 FFs and 13 FRs in his career.
 Jameel served as caption of his football team during his senior season at George Washington.